f-ocal/phase-0/week-4/reflect_4_5.md

 ### What is the most important thing to know about flow control in your opinion?

-Flow control gives us the flexibility we're looking for and introduces the condition.
+Flow control gives us the flexibility and opportunity to introduce a condition.
 We can select different outcomes depending on information the user types, the result of a computation, or the value returned by another part of the program.

 ### What is the most difficult thing to understand about flow control?